chir-set/PathReformat/README.md

 The Reformat widget can be optionally displayed in the 3D view.

+For VMTK centerline models only, the diameter at the location on the path is also shown.

 *N.B : do not confuse VMTK centerline markups and models.*

+**Disclaimer**

+Use at your own risks.